Welcome to today's edition of the Rush 24-7 podcast.

 We've got to do something.

-What what what are the circumstances that led to?
+What are the circumstances it led to?

-You don't even until you get into conservatism, applied intellectual conservatism, you will never ask that question.
+You don't even, until you get into conservatism, applied intellectual conservatism, you will never ask that question.

 Liberalism is the most gutless choice you can make.

-Uh, and it it requires no solutions.
+And it requires no solutions.

 Never mind the fact that throughout decades, the millennia of human civilization, such procedures don't work.

-That makes me think we need to re-establish conservatism 101.
+Now, what is it that makes me think we need to reestablish conservatism 101?

 Well, in Chicago, Alderman wants to tax bottled water.